thomaswruss/workflow-svg.js/README.md

 # workflow-svg.js
 *workflow-svg.js* is a JS Library to present and edit workflows as SVG.
 You can move entities and define connections between them.
 It is simple to include and configure it for your project.
+Take a look at a real example on [https://thomaswruss.github.io/workflow-svg.js/](https://thomaswruss.github.io/workflow-svg.js/).

 ## How to import
 *workflow-svg.js* is a self containing library and has some requirements that has to be imported first: